-This means that if a merger was cleared for investigation to the agency with the supposedly unfair advantages last year, the deal stood a 35% better chance of avoiding a Second Request investigation and an 89% better chance of avoiding a challenge.
-For the period from 2001-2014, the deal had an 87% better chance of avoiding a Second Request investigation and a 38% better chance of avoiding a challenge.
+This means that if a merger was cleared for investigation to the agency with the supposedly unfair advantages last year, the merger stood a 35% better chance of avoiding a Second Request investigation and an 89% better chance of avoiding a challenge.
+For the period from 2001-2014, the merger had an 87% better chance of avoiding a Second Request investigation and a 38% better chance of avoiding a challenge.

-The enforcement data suggest many things, but one of them is definitely not what the SMARTER Act purports to cure: an unfairness caused by differences in standards and procedures at the FTC and DOJ.
+The enforcement data suggest many things, but one of them is definitely not what the SMARTER Act purports to cure: an "unfairness" caused by differences in standards and procedures at the FTC and DOJ.
 On the contrary, the SMARTER Act would create uncertainty and new litigation to solve a problem that, empirically, does not exist.
-This is not smart at all.
+The AAI respectfully submits that the premise of the SMARTER Act is unfounded, and passing it would be contrary to the interests of competition and consumers.